hgl71964/hgl71964.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year PhD Student at the Department of Computer Science and Technology, University of Cambridge.
+I am a final year PhD Student in the [system research group](https://www.cl.cam.ac.uk/research/srg/) at the Department of Computer Science and Technology, University of Cambridge.
 My research focuses on

 # Latest publications
 (*  denotes equal contributions)

-## LLM Performance, training and serving
+## LLM Systems, training and serving performance

 <!--
 - **Efficient Pre-Training of LLMs via Topology-Aware Communication Alignment on More Than 9600 GPUs**